devleinad/itrack/README.md

 <h2><b>About itrack</b></h2>

-itrack is a tracking full CRUD web app created by Daniel Peprah.
-It is meant to be used for tracking items together with their stockings and issuings.
+itrack is a full Item stockings and issuings tracking web app.
 Its features include:
 <ul>
   <li>Creating or adding of new users</li>